firesidefiction/firesidefiction.github.io/_posts/nonfiction/2019-05-23-harassment-culture-youre-soaking-in-it.md

 narrator: c-s-e-cooney
 published: true
 teaser: "Another known harasser’s aggressive bullying behavior was excused by white women because his primary targets were women of color."
-author-img: mikki-kendall.jpg
-author-bio: |
-  **Mikki Kendall** has written for _The Washington Post_, _Boston Globe_, _Time_, _Ebony_, _Essence_, and other online and print markets.
-She has been published in several anthologies, both fiction and nonfiction.
-She edited the Locus Award-nominated anthology _Hidden Youth_ with Chesya Burke, and was part of the Hugo-nominated team of editors at _Fireside Magazine_.
-Born and raised in Chicago, her books _Hood Feminism_ and _Amazons, Abolitionists, and Activists: A Graphic History of Women's Fight For their Rights_ will be published by Penguin Random House in 2019.
 proofread: true
 contentnote: This essay discusses misogynism and sexual harassment.
 ---